 Feeling chilly?
-Consider a trip to the sunny Southern Hemisphere, where summer is just about to get started.
+Consider a trip to the sunny Southern Hemisphere, where summer in Chile is just about to get started.
 Chile and the Southern Cone begin warming up around October, and by December temperatures are rising to their summer highs—which vary quite a bit in this long, slender country that runs from the subtropics almost all the way to Antarctica.
 Come March, temperatures drop, leaves turn and preparations for autumn begin.

 Travelers eager to stretch their summer tans naturally can start planning now for a warm Chilean vacation.
 Keep in mind that the entire region—Chile, Argentina, Brazil and other countries—traditionally goes on vacation from December 15th through mid-February, coinciding with the school holidays.
 Prices may be a bit higher, and crowds almost certainly larger, during this period.
 Santiago, however, is rather deserted, making this a fine time to explore the capital.